miragekamran/node-api-challenge/README.md

 - [x] Mention two parts of Express that you learned about this week.

+      Express Middleware
+      Express Routing

 - [x] Describe Middleware?

+      Middleware functions can get request and response objects, perform perations on them, and when specified, trigger an action.
+Examples are: logging and security.

 - [x] Describe a Resource?

+      A resource is the data that is returned from the server, usually from one of an API's endpoints.

 - [x] What can the API return to help clients know if a request was successful?

+      An HTTP respponse status code.
+200 is the basic OK/success code.

 - [x] How can we partition our application into sub-applications?

+      We can use Express Routers to divide our application into sub-routers, which are similar to how React uses components to diide an application into smaller parts.

 ## Minimum Viable Product